PyQubit/Innoverse-2025/README.md

 ## 👋 Introduction | مقدمه

 **English:**
-AI Emotion-to-Art Team2 is a **gold-medal winner** in the **AI Section** of the **Innoverse 2025 International Invention & Innovation Expo**.
+team 2 is a **gold-medal winner** in the **AI Section** of the **Innoverse 2025 International Invention & Innovation Expo**.
 Held on **August 24, 2025**, this expo focused on Metaverse and blockchain technologies and featured over 30 judging categories.
 Our project converts user emotions (text, voice, image) into symbolic visual artworks using advanced AI technologies:

 * **Whisper** (speech-to-text)
 * **Ollama (Gemma3:4b)** (emotion recognition)